MikeTannenbaum/digital-garden-jekyll-template/_notes/journey maps are tools not outcomes.md

 Same with journey maps.

 Journey maps help people visualize and understand the complexities of a system or service, which then helps identify areas in need of improvement.
-By zooming in and zooming out—something I've started calling [[zoom-in-zoom-out thinking]]—journey maps help uncover those critical opportunities for improvement which can then be focused and iterated on in ways that leave things better than they are displayed on the original journey map.
+By zooming in and zooming out—something I've started calling [[zoom-in-zoom-out thinking]]—journey maps help uncover critical opportunities, which can then be focused and iterated on in ways that leave things better than they are displayed on the original journey map.

 When you present your journey map to stakeholders it's important to have research-informed recommendations regarding what you believe is worth further exploring.
 "Here's what we learned and here's what's next."